Pulpotomy: Partial pulpotomy for traumatic exposures

 The remaining pulp tissue should continue to be vital after partial pulpotomy and teeth with immature roots should show continued normal development and apexogenesis.
 There should be no signs of pain, swelling, or sensitivity after the procedure.
-Cvek at al reported that partial pulpotomies after a traumatic exposure had a success rate of 96%.
+Cvek et al reported that partial pulpotomies after a traumatic exposure had a success rate of 96%.

 Medicaments

-Pulpotomy is a vital pulp therapy, medicaments that can promote healing and preserve the vitality of the tooth should be placed after removal of the inflamed pulp.
+Pulpotomy is a vital pulp therapy; medicaments that can promote healing and preserve the vitality of the tooth should be placed after removal of the inflamed pulp.

 In primary teeth medicaments such as formocresol, mineral trioxide aggregate, zinc oxide eugenol and calcium hydroxide can be used in pulpotomy.
 Formocresol use has been questioned due to toxicity concerns.
 Ferric sulfate, sodium hypochlorite or a local anaesthetic solution containing a vasoconstrictor agent can be used to arrest any bleeding from the pulp prior to the placement of medicament.
 Calcium enriched mixtures have been used in permanent molar teeth with irreversible pulpitis showing positive outcomes.